openintents/openintents.github.io/_posts/2020-10-12-monsters-on-speed-spend.md

 ## Monsters on Speed Spend

 The monster page shows the recent transactions on the marketplace contract.
 Each transaction has appropriate action buttons for the users, e.g. the owner can accept bids after a `bid` transaction, bidders can pay after an `accept` transaction.
-The video below shows a typical flow.
+The video below shows a typical flow using the monster NFT.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/gKOeUbI8F9o" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>